Entheogenics and the Maya: Tobacco and fermented drinks

 Tobacco (Nicotiana spp.) contains the alkaloid nicotine, which affects the nervous system.
 Tobacco was smoked, inhaled, chewed, and occasionally mixed with the leaves of Datura, (another genus in the family Solanaceae, but, unlike Nicotiana, one rich in deliriant tropane alkaloids), which enhanced the hallucinogenic effect of the activity.
 Wild tobacco, which the Maya called 'piziet', also played a part in sacred ceremonies.
 It is believed that certain substances were used to produce visions and to minimize pain caused by self-sacrifice, a common practice in Mayan civilization.

 The Maya used enemas, a procedure in which liquid or gas is injected into the rectum, to manage certain substances in order to intensify the effect of the drug.
 Archaeological evidence provides us with ceramic goods that depict images in which psychedelic enemas were utilized in rituals; some figures are vomiting while others receive enemas.
 The paintings on ceramic vessels from the Mayan late classic period show pots overflowing with foam from fermented drinks, depict individuals talking to one another as they receive enemas.

 The Maya also consumed an alcoholic beverage called balché, which is an infusion of the bark of Lonchocarpus longistylus (see page Lonchocarpus violaceus) mixed with honey from bees fed on a type of morning glory with a high ergine content.
 Intoxication was associated with the practice of divination, a ritual meant to facilitate direct interaction with the spirits to foretell the future or understand events that would otherwise be unclear, including illness, a shift in fortune, and the results of war.
-Since the alcoholic content of balaché seemed to have been relatively low, it had to be ingested in large quantities to reach a significant level of drunkenness.
+Since the alcoholic content of balché seemed to have been relatively low, it had to be ingested in large quantities to reach a significant level of drunkenness.

 Pulque was another alcoholic drink made by fermenting the sap of the maguey plant.
 Different ceramic products from the classic Mayan period produced vessels marked with symbols of pulque.
-Archaeologists have discovered murals of figures drinking pulque in a group ceremony, and show individuals combining psychoactive substances with balaché, while smoking wild Mesoamerican tobacco when performing ritual enemas.
+Archaeologists have discovered murals of figures drinking pulque in a group ceremony, and show individuals combining psychoactive substances with balché, while smoking wild Mesoamerican tobacco when performing ritual enemas.
 Pulque also served as a tranquilizer for sacrificial victims when participating in public rituals.
 Maya victim handlers made the sacrificial victims drunk so that they would not be afraid of the sacrificial practice.
 Besides smoking the dried leaves, the Maya also consumed their tobacco by making tea out of it and ingesting the liquid.